Hey, Snickerdoodle!

 • They are chewy.
 These come out pefectly chewy which is what makes them so good!
 Baking these fudgy brownies until they just start to pull away from the pan gives them the most perfect texture that isn't too cakey.

 • The raspberry sauce.
-The sweet raspberry sauce swirled on top of the rich brownie batter is super pretty and also quite delicious!
-Raspberry and chocolate are the perfect combination for this easy brownie recipe.
+The combination of the raspberry sauce swirled on top of the rich brownie batter is super pretty and also quite delicious!
+The raspberry flavor and chocolate are the perfect combination for this easy brownie recipe.

 • The chunks of chocolate.
 The chunks of chocolate that you fold into the batter provide an added texture element to the chewy brownies!
 It also adds to the rich chocolate flavor of the batter.